 It refers to urease aminohydrolase, which exists as a cytosolic enzyme that breaks urea into the by-products (carbon dioxide and ammonia).
 It functions as a nitrogen metabolizer, as it degrades the chief nitrogenous product “Urea”.
 Urease is a nickel-containing metalloenzyme.

 It exists in archaea, bacteria, unicellular eukaryotes etc. and a member of the aminohydrolases and phosphodiesterases superfamily.
 Urease is dependent on the substrates like urea and hydroxyurea.
 Its reactivity may alter from species to species.

-It refers to a chief nitrogenous end product, which is formed by the decarboxylation of protein subunits (amino acids).
+It refers to a chief nitrogenous end product formed by the decarboxylation of protein subunits (amino acids).
 Urea is a diamide of carbonic acid.
-It is a chemical compound that comprises two –NH2 group connected to the other via the carbonyl (C=O) functional group.
+It is a chemical compound that comprises two –NH2 groups connected via the carbonyl (C=O) functional group.

-A scientist named Stuart formulated urea broth, due to which urea broth is also known as Stuart’s Urea broth media.
+A scientist named Stuart formulated urea broth, which is also known as Stuart’s Urea broth media.